-Chris Brown Proclaims He Is A Psychotic Stalker In Bizarre Rant [VIDEO]
+Chris Brown Proclaims He Is A Psychotic Stalker In Bizarre Rant [Video]

 This is probably not going to do wonders for Chris Brown’s love life.
 Brown has been spending a lot of time lately with his above-mentioned ex, Rihanna.
 Many online sources on the internet have speculated that the two might be headed for a romantic reunion despite their extremely rough break-up in 2009.
 Radar Online reports Brown told Rihanna he is a completely changed man, and it seems that Rihanna believed him.
 If Brown had a shot at getting his old flame back though, this Instagram incident probably extinguished any hope he had.

 It is also not going to help Brown improve his public image as a father.
-As The Inquisitr noted earlier this week, Chris Brown has claimed that, after becoming a father in mid-2015, he wants to clean up his act and stop acting like “an a**hole.”
+As the Inquisitr noted earlier this week, Chris Brown has claimed that, after becoming a father in mid-2015, he wants to clean up his act and stop acting like “an a**hole.”
 Well, this is hardly a step in the right direction, and it is definitely not a great message for Chris’s little girl, Royalty, to hear from her dad.

-Other sources, like The Boombox, point out that maybe this was Chris Brown’s idea of a dark joke.
+Other sources, like the Boombox, point out that maybe this was Chris Brown’s idea of a dark joke.
 Although it’s possible, Brown’s recent heated feud with Soulja boy after he “liked” a picture of another of Brown’s exes on Instagram (there is now a boxing match between Brown and Soulja slated for March) suggests otherwise.

 Humor or not, almost everyone in the comments of Brown’s video agree that he sounds like a total psycho.
 A bit terrifying, though, are the few comments that say things like “love you babe” or “he can stalk the hell out of me.”
 It seems Chris Brown’s romantic game plan, as crazy and possibly life-threatening may seem, is not a complete failure.